vpngen/control-endpoint-vms-deploy/README.md

 - **test_deploy.py:** Checks for successful stand creation and installation of all necessary dependencies.
 - **test_keydesk_api.py:** Creates and deletes a brigade via the Keydesk API.

+### Debugging Instructions

+- If tests fail, the stand persists.
+Debug the error on the stand and rerun the tests.
+- If Terraform fails to create the stand, try clearing the directory /opt/runner-custom/terraform/ on the testing-management VM before rerunning the pipeline.

 ### TODO

 - Add negative testing scenarios.